valboz/VBMicrolensing/docs/python/BinaryLenses.md

 Here $\vec{y}\equiv (y_1,y_2)$ is the source position, $\vec{x}\equiv (x_1,x_2)$ is the image position, $\vec{x}_A$ and $\vec{x}_B$ are the positions of the two lenses, $m_A$ and $m_B$ are the mass fractions of the two lenses.
 All angular coordinates are in units of the total Einstein radius, defined in terms of the total mass of the system.

-The convention we use in VBMicroLensing for the binary lens is that the origin is placed in the barycenter of the system and that the two lenses are along the $x_1$ axis.
+The convention we use in VBMicrolensing for the binary lens is that the origin is placed in the barycenter of the system and that the two lenses are along the $x_1$ axis.
 Introducing the mass ratio $q\equiv m_B/m_A$, we have that all quantities are expressed in terms of two parameters: **the mass ratio $q$ and the separation between the two lenses $s$**:

 $$ m_A= \frac{1}{1+q}$$